Amerta Movement: Applications of Amerta movement

 Amerta movement is studied and applied in Java and in Europe, Australasia and the Americas by dance and movement artists, musicians, psychotherapists, art/music/drama therapists, installation and other artists, filmmakers and teachers in particular.

-Since the early 1990s, Amerta movement practice outside Java has been called Sharing Movement and has been witnessed on UNESCO’s World Environment Day as Web Art Garden - a worldwide network of artists and presenting organisations.
+Since the early 1990s, Amerta movement practice outside Java has been called Sharing Movement and has been witnessed on UNESCO’s World Environment Day as Web Art Garden - a worldwide network of artists and presenting organizations.

-According to Katya Bloom, Amerta Movement offers “a skill which can be glossed over in therapy training – how to practice making one’s own bodily experience more conscious as a resource, to sense oneself as a three-dimensional container, able to receive and reflect the transference, projective identification and counter-transference more fully”.
+According to Katya Bloom, Amerta Movement involves “a skill which can be glossed over in therapy training – how to practice making one’s own bodily experience more conscious as a resource, to sense oneself as a three-dimensional container, able to receive and reflect the transference, projective identification and counter-transference more fully”.

 Teachers and resources

 In Java and Bali, Amerta movement is taught by Suprapto Suryodarmo, who is based at Padepokan Lemah Putih.

 Elsewhere, there are Pribardi Art teachers in Germany, the UK and several other countries.

+As of 2025, his padepokan still active.